| ⇦ |

 In Batesian mimicry a scarce, palatable (edible) and unprotected organism resembles in form and shape with an abundant, relatively unpalatable and well protected organism.
 Well known examples of Batesian mimicry are stick insects, leaf insects and dead-leaf butterfly.

-Related Questions: - Bundle sheath cells are found in
+Related Questions: - Pesticides are generally

 Topics: Evolution